Skip to main content

 save tax with Term Plan

-• Interest Income is Taxable: Unlike tax-free bonds, the interest earned on 54EC bonds is fully taxable under the head “Income from Other Sources.”
+• Interest Income is Taxable: Unlike tax-free bonds, the interest earned on these bonds is fully taxable under the head “Income from Other Sources.”
 While your principal gets exempted from capital gains tax, the annual interest (around 5.25%) will be added to your total taxable income.

-Where to Buy 54EC Capital Gain Bonds?
+Where to Buy Section 85 Capital Gain Bonds?

-By investing in capital gains bonds 54EC, you’re not just avoiding tax, you’re putting your gains to work in a way that contributes to India’s infrastructure and ensures your wealth stays protected.
 So, the next time you plan to sell a property, remember this golden rule: Save tax.
 Support the nation.
-Grow safely, with Section 54EC.
+And grow safely, with Section 85 of the Income Tax Act 2025.

 Glossary

-1. Capital Gains Bonds: Government-issued bonds (like from NHAI, REC) that help taxpayers save capital gains tax under Section 54EC.
+1. Capital Gains Bonds: Government-issued bonds (like from NHAI, REC) that help taxpayers save capital gains tax under Section 54EC

-2. Lock-in Period: A mandatory duration of 5 years during which 54EC bonds cannot be sold, transferred, or pledged.
+2. Lock-in Period: A mandatory duration of 5 years during which 54EC bonds cannot be sold, transferred, or pledged

-3. Long-Term Capital Gain (LTCG): Profit earned from the sale of land or building held for more than 24 months, taxable at 20%.
+3. Long-Term Capital Gain (LTCG): Profit earned from the sale of land or building held for more than 24 months, taxable at 20%

-4. Investment Cap: It is the maximum amount one can invest in 54EC bonds, which is ₹50 lakh per financial year.
+4. Investment Cap: It is the maximum amount one can invest in 54EC bonds, which is ₹50 lakh per financial year

 FAQs

-It allows exemption on long-term capital gains from land or buildings if invested in specified government bonds.
+It allows an exemption on long-term capital gains from land or buildings if invested in specified government bonds.

 You can invest up to ₹50 lakh in a financial year to claim the exemption.

-No, the interest earned is taxable under the head "Income from Other Sources."
+No, the interest earned is taxable under the head "Income from Other Sources.

 No, the investment must be made within 6 months of the date of transfer.